[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 First you have to specify a doping profile.
 This can be done by the keyword $doping-function.

 The doping profile is independent of the regions specified before.
-The function is applied to the region given by the specifier: only-region
+The function is applied to the region given by the specifier only-region.

 The first profile is a constant doping with concentration 1d1 * 1018/cm3 (1d1 = 1*101 = 10).